 There’s plenty to stress about on your wedding day—who has RSVP’d, who wants to sit where, how you want to look.
 And while there are a lot of things that can be delegated to other people (please do!), one thing that’s entirely in your hands is your wedding day hair.

-And there’s a lot to think about.
+When it comes to your wedding day hairstyle, here’s a lot to think about.
 Wedding day hair not only has to look good through any major obstacle or issue, but it’s a hairstyle that should be classic enough to last in your photos forever.
-Not to mention, it’s vastly important to find a hairstylist who knows how to work with whatever type and texture hair you have.
+Not to mention, it’s vastly important to find a wedding hairstylist who knows how to work with whatever hair type and texture hair you have.

 To help you find the right person for the job, we reached out to Annagjid "Kee" Taylor, celebrity hairstylist and natural hair YouTuber, for her best tips for finding an experienced hairstylist.

-It’s pretty easy: It’s you, but grander.
-Your wedding day is a special occasion, so most people want a special hairstyle to match.
-Your wedding hairstyle, whether it’s a big updo or a gentle low ponytail, is just another reflection of yourself on your special day.
+The answer, here, is fairly simple.
+In most cases, wedding hair is just like your usual hair, only grander.
+Your wedding day is a special occasion, so much people want a hairstyle to match.
+That said, your wedding hairstyle—whether it’s a big updo or a sleek low ponytail—is another reflection of yourself and your personal style on your special day.

 Before booking any sessions or trials, peep your ideal stylist’s social media pages.
 “You definitely want to look at examples of a stylist's past work to make sure you like their work,” says Taylor.
 “Also, check out any references or reviews to ensure the stylist is well liked and respected.”
 She suggests imagining: Will you love this hair when you show your wedding photos to your grandkids?